cdxvy30/todo-backend/note.md

 # Note for the test from Jubo
 ## Requirements
-- Build up a server for manipulating the todolist in Go.
+- Build up a server for manipulating the todolist in Golang.

 ## Tech Stack
 - Web Framework: `gin`(Golang)